IBM-Cloud/docs/services/mobileanalytics/app-monitoring.md

 **Note**: If you import a custom chart definition that exists, you end up with duplicate definitions, which also means that the {{site.data.keyword.mobileanalytics_short}} Dashboard shows duplicate custom charts.

+-->

 ## Setting alerts
 {: #alerts}

-You can set thresholds in alert definitions in the MobileFirst Analytics Console to better monitor your activities.
+You can set thresholds in alert definitions in the {{site.data.keyword.mobileanalytics_short}} Console to better monitor your activities.
-{: #shortdesc}

-You can configure thresholds, which if exceeded, trigger alerts to notify the MobileFirst Analytics Console monitor.
+You can configure thresholds, which if exceeded, trigger alerts to notify the {{site.data.keyword.mobileanalytics_short}} Console monitor.
 The triggered alerts can be visualized on the console, or the alerts can be handled by a custom webhook.
 This feature provides a proactive means of detecting client log errors, server log errors, extended periods of network latency, and authentication failures.
 Reactive thresholds and alerts keep you from having to sift through your data and set thresholds at a wide spectrum of granularity.

 ### Creating an alert definition for client logs
 {: #alert-def-client-logs}